CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

-#### MPI Model
+#### COCO and MPI Model
-By default, the body MPI model is not downloaded.
-You can download it by turning on the `DOWNLOAD_MPI_MODEL`.
+By default, the body COCO and MPI models are not downloaded.
+You can download them by turning on the `DOWNLOAD_BODY_COCO_MODEL` or `DOWNLOAD_BODY_MPI_MODEL` flags.
 It's slightly faster but less accurate and has less keypoints than the COCO body model.